What Christ has done for others, He will do for you.

 I grew up in a rural setting in north Alabama.
 We were not poor by the standards of our community, but probably were by world standards.
 My parents owned their home and a few acres of land.
 My dad worked at a blue-collar job and my mom worked in sales.
 I had only one sister, so we had everything we needed.
 We went to church on Sunday – a Methodist church.
 We stood each Sunday and repeated the Apostle’s Creed.
 I had a head knowledge that Jesus saves, yet I had no idea how.
 I believed, as much a I understood, which wasn’t very much.
 At age seven I joined the church and was confirmed as a church member and received baptism.
 As far as the world knew, I was heaven bound.

 When I reached my early teen years, I began to be convicted in my heart that I probably was not heaven bound and that something was missing in my life.
-I really wasn’t certain what, but I knew it had to do with my personal commitment.
-I kept this to myself.
-My theology pretty much consisted of the notion that my good deeds needed to outweigh my bad.
+I really wasn’t certain what, but I knew it had to do with my personal commitment and that I had never actually repented of sin in my life.
+(The truth is I had not trusted Christ when I joined our local church.
+I just joined because it was a good thing to do) I kept this to myself.
+My theology pretty much consisted of the notion that I needed to be good, go to church, and my good deeds needed to outweigh my bad.
 One problem with this idea, I was never quite sure how I stood at any given moment.
 For that matter, I wasn’t sure what deeds counted as ‘good’ and which were actually ‘bad’ in God’s eyes.
 At a young age, I realized that doing good deeds might not qualify unless the motivation of the heart was pure and up-right before a holy God.
+Truthfully, I did not know the true gospel or Christ, although I was regular in attendance at all meetings of our church.

 About that time, I read the book, Gone With the Wind.
 I had received a Bible that my mom gave me as a gift and I remember worrying that should I die, God might take offense at the notion that I had taken time to read a lengthy book like Gone With the Wind and not read the Bible, so I decided to read the Bible from Genesis through Revelation.